-Not everyone is coupon savvy or out to save a buck in their budget but for those of us who do I thought it would be a great idea to track our spending habits whilst using coupons.
+Not everyone is coupon savvy or out to save a buck in their budget but for those of us who do I thought it would be a great idea to track our spending habits whilst using coupons and coupon apps.

 Tracking Coupon Savings

-When we started budgeting we began with something pretty basic where we downloaded a home budget spreadsheet free on the internet.
-We soon discovered that to satisfy our craving for knowing our savings we needed a coupon savings tracker of sorts.
+When we started budgeting we began with something pretty basic where we downloaded a home budget spreadsheet free from the internet.
+We soon discovered that to satisfy our craving for knowing our personal budget savings we needed a coupon savings tracker of sorts.

 There are coupon trackers and goal meters on the internet but we wanted something that was built right into our budget.
 We thought this would be easy on the eyes for us and less hassle with a separate tool.

-Whether you get direct mail coupons, internet coupons which are coupons for printing (sometimes called e-coupons you get via email) you should use a spreadsheet for tracking expenses or any money-saving that you might do in a given month.
+Whether you get direct mail coupons, internet coupons which are coupons for printing (sometimes called e-coupons you get via email) or use coupon apps you should use a spreadsheet for tracking expenses or any money-saving that you might do in a given month.

 Canadian Coupon Sites to Order and Print Coupons online